EnsadLab/MisBKIT_processing/README.md

 /mbk/motors/joint/motorIndex value

-/mbk/motors/value motorIndex (value will be interpreted by the context of MisBKIT, so either considered as a velocity or as a joint position)
+/mbk/motors/motorIndex value (value will be interpreted by the context of MisBKIT, so either considered as a velocity or as a joint position)

 /mbk/motors/stopAll